Watts-Lab/deliberation-topics/topics/policing_2022/new_discussion_question_header_force.md

 modified: Nov 30, 2022
 ---

-# New Discussion Question: Police Use of Force
+# Discussion Question #3: Police Use of Force
 ### Please answer the question below and then discuss your views on it as a group until the 3-minute timer is up.

 ---